 On Saturday 2nd February at 1.15pm a S.O.S.
-Climate Emergency Day Meeting is taking place in Horsham Library, open to the general public.
+Climate Emergency Day Meeting is taking place in Horsham Quaker Meeting House, open to the general public.
 In attendance will be people from environmental groups from Horsham, Steyning, Worthing, Chichester, Hassocks, Hurstpierpoint, Keymer and Dorking.
 The aim being to discuss the climate emergency, planned regional actions and agree collaboration.

 All around the world people are facing up to the climate breakdown we are currently experiencing.
 Mayors, Councillors and leaders are declaring a climate emergency including cities such as Bristol and London.
 A City councillor in Chichester has called on the mayor to declare a climate emergency.
 David Attenborough recently warned at COP 24 (24th Conference of the Parties to the United Nations Framework Convention on Climate Change) that unless action is taken “the collapse of civilisations and the extinction of much of the natural world” was on the horizon.